 Best fridge freezer

-Quite simply, this is the best fridge freezer we’ve tested in years, if not ever.
-Many models that cost twice as much still can’t match this one for performance.
+Quite simply, this is one of the best fridge freezers we’ve ever tested.
+Models that cost twice as much still can’t match this LG for performance.
 The freezer cools four times faster than some we’ve seen, and the fridge is rapid as well, helping to keep your food fresher for longer.
 It will maintain a stable temperature, no matter what the weather outside, and it’s energy efficient, too, so you may be in for a pleasant surprise when you see your electricity bill.
-You can’t go wrong at this price.

 Best cheap fridge freezer

 The average price of the fridge freezers we’ve reviewed from this brand is around £840, so this Best Buy is a bargain.
 The fact that it’s also very energy efficient means you’ll save even more over its lifespan.
 You get lots for your money, too.
 In addition to performing well in all our tough performance tests, this fridge freezer has a reasonable amount of storage space and a water dispenser.
 The freezer is also frost-free, so you’ll never have to go through the arduous task of defrosting it by hand.

 Integrated fridge freezers tend to cost more than freestanding models, but that doesn’t meant they have to cost more to run.
 This built-in model is very economical and, while the purchase price might be high, you get a lot for your money when it comes to features.
 It’s frost-free, so you won’t ever need to defrost the freezer by hand, there’s a humidity-controllable crisper drawer in the fridge to help keep fruit and vegetables fresh, and there are door alarms to alert you if a door has been left open.
 Although the temperature can rise a little in certain conditions, this fridge freezer performed well in most of our tough tests, and only narrowly missed out on being a Best Buy.